aryn-ai/quickstart/sycamore-local-development-example.md

 pip install sycamore-ai
 ```

 For certain PDF processing operations, you also need to install poppler, which you can do with the OS-native package manager of your choice.

 For example, the command for Homebrew on Mac OS is:

-For MacOS:

 ```
 brew install poppler